Misery (film): Plot

-Meanwhile, Sheriff Buster is investigating Paul's disappearance and follows clues to Annie's home.
-When he finds Paul drugged in the basement, Annie murders Buster with a shotgun; she intends to kill Paul in a murder-suicide, but he persuades her to let him finish the novel.
-While she fetches the wheelchair, he hides a can of lighter fluid inside his pants.
+Meanwhile, Buster, the local sheriff is investigating Paul's disappearance and follows clues to Annie's home.
+When he finds Paul drugged in the basement, Annie kills Buster with a shotgun; she intends to kill Paul in a murder–suicide, but he persuades her to let him finish the novel.
+While she fetches the wheelchair, he hides a can of lighter fluid inside his trousers.

 That night, Paul finishes the novel and sends Annie to the kitchen for celebratory champagne before dousing the manuscript with lighter fluid.
 When Annie returns, Paul holds up the final pages and taunts her about Misery's ending before lighting them on fire.
-As a horrified Annie pleads for him to not do this, Paul sets the manuscript on fire so Annie can never know Misery's fate; as she is distracted, he strikes her with the typewriter.
-They engage in a violent struggle, with Paul suffering a gunshot wound and Annie briefly getting knocked out.
+As a horrified Annie pleads for him not to do this, Paul sets the manuscript on fire so Annie can never know Misery's fate; as she is distracted, he strikes her with the typewriter.
+With the manuscript destroyed, Annie becomes enraged and tries to kill Paul, but Paul fights back.
+They engage in a violent struggle, with Paul suffering a gunshot wound and Annie briefly getting knocked out when she falls head-first onto the typewriter.
 The struggle ends when Paul strikes Annie in the face with a heavy iron doorstop, killing her.

 Eighteen months later, Paul, now walking with a cane, meets with his literary agent at a New York City restaurant.
-They discuss his first post-Misery novel, which has received critical acclaim and is expected to be a best seller, and Paul admits that his ordeal helped revive his passion for writing.
+They discuss his first post-Misery novel, which has received critical acclaim and is expected to be a bestseller, and Paul admits that his ordeal helped revive his passion for writing.
 The agent asks him to consider a nonfiction book about his experience, but Paul declines.
-A waitress approaches, and he momentarily hallucinates that she is Annie.
-The waitress then says that she is his number one fan, as Paul meekly replies, "That's very sweet of you."
+A waitress approaches, and he momentarily hallucinates that she is Annie, commenting that he still thinks about her once in a while.
+The waitress then says she is his "number one fan", as Paul meekly replies, "That's very sweet of you."